bobbytrapz/autosr/README.md

 ## Help

-To see help or controls:
+To see help or dashboard controls:

 ```
 autosr help